Justia Badge

 • DUI (Driving Under the Influence): A serious offense with severe consequences, including license suspension, fines, and potential jail time.

-If you were stopped for speeding or any other traffic offense (moving violation) within the city of Atlanta, you need to talk to a traffic ticket lawyer at a law firm in Atlanta, GA that specializes in traffic tickets and the successful defense of misdemeanor DUI cases.
-Remember that the prosecutor is not your traffic ticket lawyer and that the prosecutor represents the police officer in your Atlanta traffic citation case.
+A driver stopped for speeding or any other traffic offense (moving violation) within the city of Atlanta may benefit from legal help.
+Talking to a traffic ticket lawyer helps.
+A law firm in Atlanta, GA that focuses on traffic tickets and misdemeanor DUI defense can help.
+That firm can guide you through the process.
+The prosecutor is not your traffic ticket lawyer.
+The prosecutor instead represents the police officer in your Atlanta traffic citation case.

 Penalties for Georgia Traffic Violations